 Service Delivery Limitations

-- Prices.
-When a business is included on a request, the business price applies.
-For more information on our prices, visit your post office or check current prices and payment terms.
+- Rates: When forwarding mail addressed to individuals, residential rates apply.
+Business rates apply when a business name is included.
+Visit your post office or canadapost.ca/mailforwarding for information on current rates.
 Additional fees may apply for businesses identified as receiving high volumes of mail.
-Contact Customer Service for more information at 1-800-267-1177.
+Contact Customer Service for more information, at 1 800 267-1177.

 - Special offers: Canada Post may send you, on its behalf or that of other organizations, special offers on products or services of interest to you.
 Your personal information will not be disclosed to these organizations.

 - Changes and cancellation: You can extend, modify or cancel the service, at any time during its duration: · at canadapost.ca/signin (when you provide an email address at time of purchase) · at a post office by presenting the original receipt, appropriate identification (e.g., government-issued photo ID) and if applicable, proof of authorization.
-No refunds are provided after the service starts.
+No refunds are provided once the service has started.
 A new service must be purchased to forward mail to addresses different than the one indicated on the original receipt.
-Canada Post reserves the right to not forward mail and end the service at any time
+Canada Post reserves the right to not forward mail and end the service at anytime.

 - No liability: Canada Post and its agents (including but not limited to authorized dealers) will not be responsible for any direct, indirect, general, special or consequential damages arising out of or in any way connected to this agreement, regardless of whether such damages are based on contract or tort.